 And genes don’t just affect us when it comes to diseases; they also affect how we develop habits and behaviors.

-Keep reading to learn more about our mean genes.
+Please keep reading to learn more about our mean genes.

-Mean Genes PDF Summary
+Mean Genes Summary (PDF)

 So without further ado, let’s dive right in.